OWASP/CheatSheetSeries/cheatsheets/Transaction_Authorization_Cheat_Sheet.md

 ## 2.4 Application should prevent authorization credentials brute-forcing

 When transaction authorization credentials are sent to the server for verification, an application has to prevent brute-forcing.
 The transaction authorization process must be restarted after number of failed authorization attempts.
-In addition other anti brute-forcing and anti-automation techniques should be considered to prevent an attacker from automating his attacks,see [OWASP Authentication Cheat Sheet](Authentication_Cheat_Sheet.md#prevent-brute-force-attacks).
+In addition other anti brute-forcing and anti-automation techniques should be considered to prevent an attacker from automating their attacks, see [OWASP Authentication Cheat Sheet](Authentication_Cheat_Sheet.md#prevent-brute-force-attacks).

 ## 2.5 Application should control which transaction state transitions are allowed